Shaping Vancouver 2018: Conversation 1

 Are ongoing discussions with stakeholders becoming a new tool?
 Is it too late to be talking about this, since the project has already been proposed?

 Varouj stated that sensitivities and complexities are evident, thus the process needs to be more democratic.
 Julia referenced the Burra Charter, stating that earlier, ‘heritage’ referred to sites of architecture or historical places.
 The shift to a values-based approach materialized only in the early 2000s, so the people-centered focus on place is still tied to material assets, but work is being done by consulting with stakeholders to develop a better understanding of cultural significance.
-Julia also noted that the Heather Street Lands project is interesting because it is a reflection of the nuances to a place; the values we talk about are tied to material aspects like the Fairmont Building, however the cultural significance goes beyond the development.
+Julia also noted that the Heather Street Lands project is interesting because it is a reflection of the nuances to a place; the values we talk about are tied to material aspects such as the architecutral merit of Fairmont Building, however the cultural significance goes beyond development of the site.

 The removal of a building causes conflict; should we have conflict resolution mechanisms in place in planning?